 You are needed!
 Many hands make light work, but the work needs to get done either way.
 If everyone does something, it lightens everyone’s load!
 There are small jobs that will only take a couple hours, and leadership responsibilities as well.
 Whatever your talent, we need you, so see where you can help!
 You can find a volunteer sign up on the band’s website under “Band Boosters” or click here https://www.signupgenius.com/go/60b0e44acac22a1fd0-fhsband

 Band fees: When it comes time to pay band fees of any kind, we ask that you wait to be invoiced.
 This means that you won’t be able to pay for all of your band fees up front.
 We apologize if this is inconvenient for you, but we need you to wait to be invoiced in order to keep our records accurate.
-If you send money into the office before you are invoiced, the office will not accept the money.
+If you send money into the office before you are invoiced, the office will not accept the money or it could end up in the wrong account.
 Waiting until you are invoiced also means you can pay online through myDSD, which makes everyone’s life a little easier.
 Once you are invoiced, the band will send out an email letting you know what you owe and when it needs to be paid.
 Prompt payment of fees is always appreciated as we need those funds in order for the band to function.
 This method of invoicing before payment will apply to summer clothing orders and instrument rentals, as well as normal marching band fees.